AlecVail/Cross_Validation_Using_SQL_And_Alteryx/README.md

         And REMIT_DTL_REF_ID in ('APTC','APTCADJ')
         And IDENT_CODE in ('XXXX')

-In this section (from left to right) I am cleansing all relevant/irrelevent data and concatenating all policy IDs to be searched into the E820 Query so I pull ONLY the data being validated, not the entire table.
+In this section (from left to right) I am cleansing all relevant/irrelevent data and concatenating all policy IDs to be searched in the E820 Query so I pull ONLY the data being validated, not the entire table of data.
 I then do a vlookup (purple tool on the far right) to combine the E820 and IRS data together.
-At this point I now know what each suspense record must look like after cash has been moved and the account is fully reconciled.
+At this point I know what each insurance policy must total after cash has been moved and the account is fully reconciled.

 STEP 3 - Validate CDS